SSA Supporting Tools & Audit Guidance

 - Provision for storage and release of painted products to ensure paint is dry prior to product leaving site.

-- Evidence of the paint VOC levels applied to the steel (e.g the paint manufacturer Technical Data Sheet) is below the GBCA Exposure to Toxins Credit limit.
+4. If the steel product was painted onsite and installed inside the building, as exposed elements, in regularly occupied areas, provide evidence of the paint VOC levels applied to the steel (e.g the paint manufacturer Technical Data Sheet) is below the GBCA Exposure to Toxins Credit limit.

 2A,2B,3